 The problems caused by AA & BEE together with the general racism of uncontrolled elements of the ANC has resulted in many people feeling that they have no future in South Africa.
 This in turn has resulted in many skilled people of all races leaving the country.
 Most people who have emigrated have done so reluctantly and would love to return but not under current circumstances.

 Poor Service Delivery

 AA, BEE and the Brain Drain have resulted in poor service delivery in both public and private sectors.
 It is useful to look at a few sectors.

-- Local Government Across the board poor governance has had devastating results.
+- Local Government Across the board poor governance and corruption has had devastating results.
 Cities and towns that were once proud first-world centres have been transformed into centres of bad governance, crime, pollution and squalor.
-It is not prejudice when it is said that in Johannesburg the traffic lights don’t work and roads are not repaired whereas in Cape Town traffic lights work and roads are repaired.
-A visit to the following two sites is recommended.
+It is not prejudice when it is said that in ANC controlled municipalities the traffic lights don’t work and roads are not repaired whereas in Cape Town traffic lights work and roads are repaired.